 Eggs – 2

 Butter – 50 g

 1. In a bowl break up the yeast and add a teaspoon of sugar, 250 ml of warm milk and mix with a whist.
 Leave to rise for around 15 minutes.

 2. In a pan put 250 g of sugar, the rest of the milk, lemon skin, raisins (which have been soaked in rum) and leave to boil.
 Now the ground walnuts and cook on a low heat to get a thick porridge-like consistency with the mixture.

-3. Put flour now in a bowl, add beaten egg whites, yolk, sugar, 60 g sugar, pinch of salt and beat for 15 minutes.
+3. Put flour now in a bowl, add beaten egg whites, yolk, sugar, 60 g sugar, a pinch of salt and beat for 15 minutes.

 4. Shape the dough into a ball and put back in the bowl with a sprinkling of flour, cover with a tea towel and leave to rise for around 40 minutes.